i3D-net/ONE-GameHosting-SDK/one/fake/ping/readme.md

 ## Overview

-The i3d_ip_list_wrapper.h/cpp files provide utlities for working with lists returned by the API.
+The i3d_ip_list_wrapper.h/cpp files provide utilities for working with lists returned by the API.

 The i3d_sites_getter_wrapper.h/cpp files provide access to a list of available servers on the i3D platform for games to connect to.